Jericho-Dai/Jericho-Dai.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my homepage!"
+title: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+## Welcome to my homepage

 I'm Jericho Dai from China, a PhD candidate at USTC.
 I am interested in cancer immunology & AI-driven therapeutic.